 Some people are putting the cart before the horse.
 They want a permanent revaluation of the dollar first.
 It is the Government's policy to restore the price level first.
 I would not know, and no one else could tell, just what the permanent valuation of the dollar will be.
-To guess at a permanent gold valuation would tention to guess at a permanent gold valuation would tention.
+To guess at a permanent gold valuation would testimily now with the later changes caused by later facts.